 Get the recognition you deserve with EAI Index:

-Paper Submission is now open for the 2nd edition of AICON!
+Submission Deadline is now extended until March 31st!
 Check out the Call for Papers.Take a look back at the previous edition of AICON here.AICON 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
 Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI’s Mobile Compass.

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition: